Kagurabachi: Hishaku

 A battle-driven young man who developed lethal instincts as a child after killing an assailant at age three.
 He rejects conventional combat methods, relying instead on his raw, instinctive style.
 Tasked with assassinating Uruha, he crosses paths with Chihiro, recognizing their shared traits—both are 18-year-old prodigies hardened by years of combat.
 His sorcery, Blood Crane (血鶴, Chizuru), allows him to conjure and control razor-sharp origami capable of impaling foes or lifting massive objects like Datenseki fragments.
 After Uruha's apparent demise, he wields Kumeyuri, adapting to a unique two-handed sword style despite losing his sorcery.
-Later, he joins Kuguri and Toto in Kyoto to capture Iori, leading to a rematch with Chihiro but is defeated again.
+Later, he joins Kuguri and Toto in Kyoto to capture Iori, leading to a rematch with Chihiro, but he is defeated again.
 He ultimately loses Kumeyuri to Samura.